SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 slug: github
 ---

 We strongly recommend using [GitHub](https://github.com/) with Docassemble.

 GitHub is a version control system.
 It lets you save a snapshot of your interview that you can revert to an earlier version if you need to and see changes over time.
-GitHub also makes it easier to build interviews as a team, get help, and hand off your code to future interview builders and maintainers.
+GitHub also makes it easier to build interviews with a team, get help, and hand off your code to future interview builders and maintainers.

 Here are some more reasons to use GitHub with Docassemble: